Megacruxis/UrbanSettlementGenerator/Log_and_progress/logs.md

 Week Nine (01/06/2020 - 07/06/2020) :
 Monday : I begin to work on my Internship report.
 Also, I continue the debugging of my tree deletion function.
 Thuesday : I found a new bug in my tree deletion function which took me a lot of time to correct then I continue my work on my Internship report.
+Wednesday : report
+thursday : report
+Friday : report

+Week Ten (08/06/2020 - 12/06/2020) :
+Monday : report
+Thuesday : report
-Wednesday :
+Wednesday : report
-thursday :
+thursday : report
-Friday :
+Friday : report

-updated the 03/06/2020
+updated the 11/06/2020